 More traditional methods like excision (surgical removal), dermabrasion (scrubbing off the top layer of skin), and acid peels (just like it sounds – dissolving skin layers using acid) put you at greater risk.
-And milder approaches, like applying tattoo removal cream, just don’t work all that well (if they work at all).
+Plus, milder approaches like applying tattoo removal cream, just don’t work all that well, (if they work at all).

 Basically, if you decide not to get laser treatment because you’re worried about the risks, you’re left with two options: going with a riskier method, or learning to live with your tattoo.

 So, should you get your tattoo lasered off?

 There’s a significant time commitment involved, to be sure.
 Your tattoo won’t disappear over the course of one session, no matter how small or simple the design.